benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 20.md

 - forwarding behavior is independent of source (bad actors can exploit system)
 - forwarding behavior is independent of application (web traffic vs file download vs video)
 - IP-based packet processing baked into router hardware so evolving IP protocol is just as challenging as evolving routers

+### Output port functions
+The output port receives from the switching fabric into the queues, which is transmitted to the link layer, then to line termination.
+Finally, it is transmitted from the output link.

+Most routers have the bulk of their **packet buffers** in their input ports, stored in reverse order.

+**Buffer management**: which among the packets arriving from the fabric gets space in the packet buffer.